Jalen Brunson NBA Playoffs Player Props: Knicks vs. Heat

-Jalen Brunson and the rest of the New York Knicks hit the court versus the Miami Heat in the NBA Playoffs on Wednesday, at 7:30 PM ET.
+Jalen Brunson and the rest of the New York Knicks match up versus the Miami Heat in the NBA Playoffs on Friday, at 7:30 PM ET.

-Below we will break down Brunson's stats and trends, helping you make good picks on prop bets.
+We're going to break down Brunson's prop bets, using stats and trends to help you make good picks.

 Jalen Brunson Prop Bets vs. the Heat